 The sum function reduces a collection to a single value.
-Clearly other functions need to do something similar-return the greatest/least value, the product of the elements, a string containing the elements with spaces between them, and so on.
+Other functions need to do something similar-return the greatest/least value, the product of the elements, a string containing a concatenation of elements, and so on.
 How can we write a general-purpose function that reduces a collection to a value?